This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Exposure to toxic chemicals

-You can’t foresee all risk factors that might complicate your pregnancy.
+You can’t foresee all the risk factors that might complicate your pregnancy.
 But you can be proactive by staying healthy and making all your prenatal appointments.
-Advocate for your health with medical professionals and speak up if you think something feels wrong.
+Advocate for your health with medical professionals, and speak up if you think something feels wrong.

 How Is Ataxic Cerebral Palsy Diagnosed?